coletdjnz/saa/README.md

 - Easy configuration of streams and config
 - Ability to add/remove/edit streams in the stream config while running
 - Error/crash recovery
+- Plugins to process event data from each streamer process

 Uses Streamlink to download the streams.

 ## Installation

+NOTE: Only supported/tested on Linux.
+It might be possible to run on Windows, however there is no logging output (feel free to contribute fixes).

 ### Docker (recommended)